|

 - Store your seed in a cool, dry place - Use a

-feeder for mice.
+it became a feeder for mice.

 - Clean your feeder and birdbath - At least once